ebzzry/ebzzry.github.io/en/fkd/emacs-tips-2.md

 ### <a name="elpa"></a> ELPA

+ELPA is the package management system of Emacs.
 If you aren’t using the package system yet, use it now.
-All you need to get started is the
+All you need to get started is the following:
-following:

 ```lisp
 (require 'package)